savearray2/py.js/README.md

-_I'm a bit busy at the moment, but I do plan on getting this project to basic launch.
-The only code that needs to be updated before the system can be used practically is the async code that handles Node functions being asynchronously called from Python.
-The code should be cleaned up a bit, as well._
+_I'm a bit busy at the moment, but have launched the library in a basic form.
+The library functions properly, but the async code that handles Node functions being asynchronously called from Python needs to be completed.
+The code should be cleaned up a bit, as well.
+If there's community demand, I'll try to devote more time to the library._

 # py.js